Heddo/flow-network/README.md

 For Maven, the command `mvn clean package` will build the project and will put the compiled JAR in `target`, and `mvn clean install` will copy it to your local Maven repository.

-For Gradle, the command `gradlew` will build the project and will put the compiled JAR in `~/build/distributions`, and `gradlew install` will copy it to your local Maven repository.

 ## Contributing
 Are you a talented programmer looking to contribute some code?
 We'd love the help!